 The Parks Foundation accepts freewill donations at the Pancake Breakfast, and bottles of McCloud Maple Syrup are available to purchase during each Saturday.

 For more information, stay tuned to this blog and click here.

 Up in the northeastern section of Hendricks County, the B&O Trail Association operates the B&O Trail, which runs through and west of Brownsburg.
 This is a paved trail that is perfect for biking, running and walking.

-Hendricks County Parks & Recreation operates a 4.5-mile paved section of the Vandalia Trail, running from Amo through Coatesville to the Hendricks-Putnam County Line, where it connects with People Pathways and continues all the way to Greencastle.
+Hendricks County Parks & Recreation operates a four-mile paved section of the Vandalia Trail, running from Amo through Coatesville to the Hendricks-Putnam County Line, where it connects with People Pathways and continues all the way to Greencastle.
 We do not clear our section of the trail in the event of snow, which makes it a fun environment for cross-country skiing, snowshoeing, snow biking or hiking.

 Plainfield Parks & Recreation operates a paved section of the Vandalia Trail that runs through Plainfield.
 They do clear their part of the trail after a snowfall, so bicyclists, joggers and walkers can enjoy it.
 Plainfield Parks & Recreation operates a great trail system throughout their town, so there is plenty to explore outdoors.

 We have 6.5 miles of trails at McCloud Nature Park near North Salem.
 You can discover even more trails at Sodalis Nature Park and Hummel Park in Plainfield, Williams Park and Arbuckle Acres Park in Brownsburg, Washington Township Park and Avon Town Hall Park in Avon and Ellis Park, Gary Eakin Community Park and Blanton Woods in Danville.